 The approach we take is twofold.
-First, we define two different measure of aid: a "narrow" measure that includes only general aid allocated directly to a particular government entity and a "broad" measure that includes all aid allocated to a given government, including aid to specific agencies and related parties.
-Thus, under our broad measure of aid for example, aid to the state government of Alabama would include aid to the state's education department, its health department, state transportation agencies, and any medicaid matching funds.
-Aid to the city of Birmingham - in our sample because it administers its own defined benefit pension plans - would include any aid to the city as well as aid to any of the city's agencies or public authorities that operate specifically in the city; for public authorities that include the city as only part of its service area, such as the Birmingham-Jefferson County Transit Authority, we apportion aid to the city by the city's share of the population.
+First, we define two different measures of aid: a

+"narrow" measure that includes only general aid allocated directly to a particular government entity and a "broad" measure that includes all aid allocated to a given government, including aid to specific agencies and related parties.
+For example, under our broad measure, aid to the state government of Alabama would include aid to the state's education department, its health department, state transportation agencies, and any Medicaid matching funds.
+Aid to the city of Birmingham - in our sample because it administers its own defined benefit pension plans - would include any aid to the city as well as any of the city's agencies or public authorities that operate specifically in the city; for public authorities that include the city as only part of its service area, such as the Birmingham-Jefferson County Transit Authority, we apportion aid to the city by the city's share of the population.

 Under our narrow measure, the only aid that would qualify as aid allocated to the state government would be general aid specifically designated to "State of Alabama"; the only aid that would qualify as aid allocated to the city of Birmingham would be general aid specifically designated to "City of Birmingham."
 In practice, our narrow measure only includes funds allocated through the Coronavirus Relief Fund (CARES) or the State and Local Fiscal Recovery Funds (ARPA) since the FFCRA and RRA did not allocate any general aid directly to governments.
 As shown in Table 1, under the broad measure of aid, state and local governments received approximately \$800 per capita on average; under the narrow measure, they received approximately half that amount.
-For our main analyses, we use the broad measure of aid under the assumption that any money directed to specific state functions is fungible and will affect the state's ability to direct funding to the pension system.
+For our main analyses, we use the broad measure of aid under the assumption that any money directed to specific government functions is fungible and will affect that government's ability to direct funding to their pension system.
 However, in robustness tests we also show results for the narrow measure.

-Second, we conduct a separate analysis that aggregates pension funding and all federal aid to the state level, i.e. we sum up all of the pension contributions to state and local plans within a state as well as all of the federal aid and treat each state-year as a single observation.
-This latter analysis accounts for the fact that state governments benefit from federal aid to local governments due to the role that states play in funding local programs, especially education.
+Second, we conduct a separate analysis that aggregates pension funding and all federal aid to the state level, i.e. we sum up all of the pension contributions to state and local plans within a state as well as all of the federal aid, and treat each state-year as a single observation.
+This latter analysis accounts for the fact that local governments potentially benefit from federal aid to state governments, and vice-versa, due to the pass-through of federal aid to states.
 We discuss how to interpret any differences in magnitude between these estimates.